nmccloskey/DIAAD/README.md

 # DIAAD — Digital Interface for Aggregate Analysis of Dialog

-DIAAD is a small, focused toolkit for batched dialog analysis that includes workflows for analyzing digital conversation turns and [POWERS](https://doi.org/10.3233/ACS-2013-20107) coding.
+DIAAD is a small toolkit for batched dialog analysis that includes workflows for analyzing digital conversation turns and [POWERS](https://doi.org/10.3233/ACS-2013-20107) coding.
 It complements (and imports) the monologic speech analysis system [RASCAL](https://github.com/nmccloskey/RASCAL).

 ---

 ## Overview (more details below)

 - **Digital Conversation Turns Analysis**
-   - tracking turn-taking in dialogs can reveal meaningful linguistic and psychosocial patterns
+   - tracking turn-taking in dialogs can reveal meaningful linguistic and psychosocial patterns [Tuomenoksa, et al., 2020](https://doi.org/10.1080/02687038.2020.1852518)
    - recording turns with a sequence of digits enables analysis of tallies and transition probabilities (see below)
 - **POWERS Coding**
-   - Profile of Word Errors and Retrieval in Speech (POWERS) is an aphasiological coding system for analyzing dialogic speech
+   - Profile of Word Errors and Retrieval in Speech (POWERS) is an aphasiological coding system for analyzing dialogic speech (Herbet, et al., 2013)
    - DIAAD functionalities:
       - generates coder workbooks, automating most fields
       - summarizes coding and reports ICC2 values between coders
       - evaluates and optionally reselects reliability coding
 ---

-## Web App
+## Web App (pending)

 You can use DIAAD in your browser — no installation required: